How to get out of a title loan: 5 legal loopholes

 Instead of settling the debt, you could negotiate more affordable loan terms.
 Your lender may be willing to negotiate if you can demonstrate financial need and your inability to repay the current terms.
 Depending on how your title loan is structured, you may be able to negotiate a more affordable monthly payment.

-When you negotiate, request a lower interest rate, lower monthly payment, longer loan term or a combination.
+When you negotiate, request a lower interest rate, lower monthly payment, longer loan term or a combination of the three.
 However, extending your term without reducing your interest rate could cost you more over the life of the loan.
 Ensure you can afford the new terms and get all the details in writing.
-Keeping your account in good standing at affordable terms will help you pay off the debt and keep your credit healthy.
+Keeping your account in good standing on affordable terms will help you pay off the debt and keep your credit healthy.

 Consider debt settlement

-However, settling debt yourself or through a company does not come without risks.
+However, negotiating debt does not come without risks.
 First and foremost, your credit may take a hit.
 Although you’ve paid off the debt, it was for less than originally agreed upon.
-The lender may report the account to the credit bureaus as “settled.”
+The lender may report the account to the credit bureaus as “settled,” remaining on your credit reports for up to seven years.
+Additionally, the process can take up to three or four years and tends to come with hefty fees — between 15 and 25 percent of the debt settled.

 Declare Chapter 13 bankruptcy